fhardison/fhardison.github.io/_posts/2018-07-13-a-good-mnemonic-image.md

 # Summary

-Many memory technique teachers recommend using bright, action-filled stories to convert information to something that can stick in long-term memory.
+Many memory technique teachers recommend using bright, action-filled stories to convert information into something that can stick in long-term memory.
 However, that's not the case for all memory teachers.
-I personally find creating such images difficult and all the action makes them hard to visualize.
+I personally find creating such images difficult and that all the action makes them hard to visualize.

 I prefer to use "TeDDy'S CaFe" style images.
 I find them less stressful to work with and more effective for me.
-When looking for images, we can encode information using a rhyming technique, symbolic association technique, or a experiential encoding technique.
+When looking for images, we can encode information using one of three time tested teqniques: rhyming, symbolic association, or by using something from our own experience.

-No matter where you come down on action filled or still images, the other principles of what makes a memory-friendly (mnemonic) image will help you strengthen your skills as a mnemonist and help you memorize things faster and remember them for longer.
+No matter where you come down on action filled or still images, the other principles of what makes a memory-friendly (mnemonic) image will help you strengthen your skills as a mnemonist, help you memorize things faster, and remember them for longer.

 Happy memorizing!